Dagur/greasemobile/README.md

 # greasemobile

-Calculate price in ISK on mobile.de
+[Greasemonkey](http://www.greasespot.net/) script for calculating price in ISK on mobile.de

 ![All this does](https://github.com/Dagur/greasemobile/blob/master/greasemobile.gif)